 Ensuring that any programs or networks used for remote learning can effectively support a large number of users at one time, where required, e.g. undertaking ‘stress’ testing.

-Working with the SENCO to ensure that the equipment and technology used for learning remotely is accessible to all students and staff.
+Working with the SENCO to ensure that the equipment and technology used for learning remotely is accessible to all pupils and staff.

 Staff members are responsible for: